plandes/flex-compile/README.md

 ### Python

-This is a compiler that allows for evaluation Python buffers and expressions using [python mode].
+This is a REPL based compiler that allows for evaluation Python buffers and expressions using [python mode].

 ### Ess

-This is a compiler to evaluate R code with [Emacs Speaks Statistics].
+This is a REPL based compiler to evaluate R code with [Emacs Speaks Statistics].

 ### XML Validation